itsananderson/molded/README.md

 app.listen(3000);
 ```

-You can plug in Connect middleware like body-parser and serve-static.
+You can plug in Connect middleware like body-parser.

 ```javascript
 var bodyParser = require('body-parser');